SmartMLLabs-1/Shaadibanaavo/README.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](link-to-license) file for details.
+This project is licensed under the All Rights Reserved license.
+Unauthorized use, copying, modification, or distribution of this software is strictly prohibited without express written permission from SmartML Labs.